Programmer-RD-AI/Modern-JavaScript-Complete-guide-from-Novice-to-Ninja/modern_js/README.md

 # Function

 - A function is like a box that runs the code inside it and we can call it and the box runs and we can use the same code again and again... `showScores()`

+# Objects

+- Real life have properties and they also do...
+- For example an phone
+  - properties
+    - color
+    - size
+    - model
+  - things it can do (methods / functions)
+    - ring
+    - take a picture
+    - play music